apache/druid/docs/development/extensions-core/mysql.md

 |`druid.metadata.mysql.ssl.enabledSSLCipherSuites`|Overrides the existing cipher suites with these cipher suites.|none|no|
 |`druid.metadata.mysql.ssl.enabledTLSProtocols`|Overrides the TLS protocols with these protocols.|none|no|

-### MySQL Firehose
+### MySQL InputSource and Firehose

-The MySQL extension provides an implementation of an [SqlFirehose](../../ingestion/native-batch.md#firehoses-deprecated) which can be used to ingest data into Druid from a MySQL database.
+The MySQL extension provides a connector implementation of an [SqlInputSource](../../ingestion/native-batch.md#sql-input-source) and [SqlFirehose](../../ingestion/native-batch.md#firehoses-deprecated) which can be used to ingest data into Druid from a MySQL database.
+This works with either MySQL or MariaDB connector jars.

 ```json
 {